kic0/espwinamp/README.md

 ./build.sh --erase-flash --flash
 ```
 You will be prompted to power-cycle the device during the erase process.
 Follow the on-screen instructions.

+### TODO

+1. 3D printed case
+2. Add a batery
+3. Add moar buttons for better UI/control
+4. Wifi AP for lazy management of mp3 files in the SDcard
+5. Add a minijack for wired headphones/speakers with a MAX98357A (not sure we have enough power for this tho)

+### Disclamer

+This software was developed with the help of AI LLM models, no warranty or support is to be expected.

+If you feel like donating:

+ XMR: 46hHveE5bAQHv6AE9bbYSJMsJupA2je1BFBUYLmMp899i2yMC8MEn35QiUEZiS2Scd5QGKFrcDk5yZCxL91Rtm9FAz44MMA

+ BTC: bc1qu8ykfkqp3t8l7k37fanznh8wj5wuewdmvwfrs2